hydraulic-software/conveyor/guidebook/docs/understanding-updates.md

     On Debian/Ubuntu, run `apt-get update; apt-get upgrade` and verify your program has been updated.
 If you're using the systemd support verify that your service was restarted automatically.

+## How to know if an update has been staged

+In background mode an update is downloaded, verified and unpacked in the background.
+The new version will take effect on app restart.
+Currently, figuring out if the new version is downloaded is a bit awkward.
+A future version of Conveyor will offer an API that exposes this in a more natural manner.
+For now, you can do it like this:

+=== ":simple-windows: Windows"

+    1. Poll the `metadata.properties` file on the update site URL to find out when a new version is available, and/or receive a message from your server.
+    2. Parse out these keys: `windows.package-family-name` and `app.windows.manifests.version-quad`.
+Call them N and V
+    3. Split N by underscore to get N1 and N2.
+    4. Recombine into a string like this: `c:\Program Files\WindowsApps\${N1}_${V}_x64__${N2}`
+    5. Poll to see when this directory has appeared.

+=== ":simple-apple: macOS"

+    Poll or register a file watch in `~/Library/Caches/${app.rdns-name}/org.sparkle-project.Sparkle/Installation`, where `${app.rdns-name}` comes from your config file.
+You can also find your bundle ID/RDNS name by looking in your app's `Info.plist` (it is a reverse DNS name).
+If an update has been staged it'll be found in this directory.

+=== ":simple-linux: Linux"

+    Ship a file with your app that contains the version number, and register a file watch on disk for it.
+If the user's package manager updates the app the file will be overwritten.
+You should probably update ASAP if you spot this happening, because the files in the package are now of the new version and your old code may not expect that.

 ## Delta updates

 When Conveyorized apps update themselves on Windows and macOS, they don't download the full app from scratch.
 The user will